HomeDev GuideRecipesAPI Reference

 1. Select Audiences.

 2. Click Create Audience.
 The Create Audience window displays.
-If you select an existing audience, the Edit Audience window displays, but they have the same information.
+For an existing audience, the Edit Audience window displays with the same fields.

 3. Enter a unique Name that distinguishes this audience from others.
-When you select the content on a page, this name displays in the personalized content box.
+This name displays in the personalized content box when you select content on a page.

 📘